It’s Time To Talk About Kamala Harris, Colorism & Who Gets To Be First

 Advertisement

-Colorism is a centuries-old form of oppression, so there will always be more to do, more to learn, and more opportunities to open the door for those standing next to us.
-To the light skinned women reading: don’t apologize for who you are, but never allow yourself to be lifted at the expense of your sisters.
+Colourism is a centuries-old form of oppression, so there will always be more to do, more to learn, and more opportunities to open the door for those standing next to us.
+To the light skinned women reading: don’t apologise for who you are, but never allow yourself to be lifted at the expense of your sisters.
 We have nothing to lose but our chains.

 Advertisement